fish-not-phish/cb-inspector/README.md

 process_product_name:the\ product\ name filemod_name:.zip
 ```

-Or, here is an example with a NOT.
+Or, here is an example with a NOT operator

 ```
 process_product_name:the\ product\ name NOT filemod_name:.zip